Meet our ADASS East of England Branch Chair

 The Association of Directors of Social Services (ADASS) in the East of England are fully committed to improving performance and achieving better outcomes for individuals.
-This website has been developed to improve communication about how we are responding to key challenges for local government in the East.
+This website has been developed to improve communication about how we are responding to key challenges for local government across the region.

-- Councils are responsibility for their own performance and improvement and for leading the delivery of improved outcomes for local people in their area
+- Councils are responsible for their own performance and improvement and for leading the delivery of improved outcomes for local people in their area

 - Councils are primarily accountable to local communities (not to government or inspectorates) and stronger accountability through increased transparency helps local people drive further improvement